Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What does the broker do with the form after I submit it?

-Will my broker sort the W-8BEN form for me?
+Will my broker take care of the W-8BEN form for me?

-Some brokers will assist in completion of your W-8BEN form, while others expect you to fill it out and send it to them.
-We’ve taken a look at some of brokers that offer US stocks below:
+Some brokers will assist in completion of your W-8BEN form, while others expect you to fill it out and submit it yourself.
+Many brokers let you complete and submit W-8BEN forms online, making the process fairly simple and painless.

 Where can I find the W-8BEN form online?